timothepearce/laravel-time-series-docs/docs/quickstart.md

 ## Hook the projection to your model

-Then we will hook our Projection to our model by defing a `userCreated` method:
+Then we will hook our Projection to our model by defining a `userCreated` method:
 ```php title="app/Models/Projections/UserProjection.php" {7,8,9,10,11,12}
 ...